FAQ On VA Loans Bad Credit And High Debt To Income Ratio

 - Most of these mailers look like official documents sent out by the federal government but they are private marketing companies trying to get VA Streamline Refinancing business

-Veterans thinking of getting a VA Home Loan or refinancing their current VA Loans should due their diligence and contact several mortgage lenders and talk to the loan officer and see what they have to offer and choose a VA mortgage lender who they feel most comfortable with.
+Veterans thinking of getting a VA Home Loan or refinancing their current VA Loans should due their diligence.
+Borrowers should contact several lenders.
+They should talk to the loan officer.
+They should see what they have to offer.
+They should choose a lender who they feel most comfortable with.

 - Family members, business associates, friends, and relatives may give you names and numbers of loan officers who had a positive experience with